alanchelmickjr/jsonl-data-preparation-for-model-fine-tuning-and-vector-stores/README.md

     ```

     Follow the prompts to convert the PDF to images, extract text, analyze text, and segment text.
-    The script will skip pipeline steps if it sees the files exist, simply move or delete them to re-activate that step,
+    The script will skip pipeline steps if it sees the files exist, simply move or delete the appropriate file (listed below under Output) to re-activate that step,
-    this feature allows for starting and stopping and errors without starting over.
+    (this feature allows for starting and stopping without starting over.)

 ## Script Details